kgibson922-dev/hs-solution-architect-tech-assignment-main-test/README.md

 Open the frontend:

-Either open frontend.html directly in your browser -- if this doesn't work go to http://localhost:3001/frontend.html
+Either open frontend.html directly in your browser -- if this doesn't work go to http://localhost:3001/frontend.html once you've received the confirmation server is running succesfully

 2. Dependencies / Prerequisites